 Both teacher and student (and anyone else) must wear masks in the teaching studio.

 For other Covid-19-related protocols please visit the Covid-19 page.

 an open mind

 Be prepared to stretch your mind.
 Alexander Technique really isn't quite like anything else.
-To fully appreciate how it works, you will need to open yourself to new experiences and not assume that AT can be understood by direct comparison with something you are already familiar with (Feldenkreis, yoga, massage, chiropractic treatment, meditation, or other modalities).
+To fully appreciate how it works, you will need to open yourself to new experiences.
+You can't safely assume that AT is best understood by direct comparison with something you are already familiar with.
+AT is significantly different from Feldenkreis, yoga, massage, chiropractic treatment, meditation, and other modalities.

 You will need to put aside the demands and distractions of everyday life for about 45 minutes while the lesson is being conducted.
 Turn your cell phone off.
 You will also need to repeat this quieting process for two twenty-minute "lie-down" sessions per day (your homework).

 your spirit of adventure

 In addition to the twice-daily lie-down sessions, you'll be applying your new Alexander skills in the course of your own everyday activities whenever possible.